The beaches of Uluwatu are among the best in Bali. They are clean, accessible, not too crowded, and, most importantly, beautiful.

 Again, this doesn’t mean you have to be a surfer to stay in one of Uluwatu’s “surf lodges.”
 They’re perfectly suitable for any type of traveler and, in fact, many may even be charging a premium for only slightly more amenities.

 Most of Uluwatu’s hotels are found near the beaches.
 Uluwatu has many, many beautiful strips of sand and businesses have been quick to develop.
-Some areas, like Suluban or Dreamland, may actually be a tad overdeveloped and can resemble Balinese resort areas like Kuta or Seminyak (a little).
+Some areas, like Suluban or Dreamland, may actually be a tad overdeveloped and can resemble the luxury resort areas of Bali like Kuta or Seminyak (a little).
 But for every one of these, there is a beach in Uluwatu that is more low key.

 Whilst reading this article and about the beaches of Uluwatu, you will be presented with an accommodation suggestion for each location.
-To make things easier, we’ve also provided a brief summary of our absolute favorite places to stay in Uluwatu just below!
+To make things easier, we’ve also provided a brief summary of our absolute favorite choices of where to stay in Uluwatu just below!

 Best Hostel in Uluwatu – SR Hostel Uluwatu